Can Collagen Help the Pelvic Floor and Diastasis?Oct 28, 2022

 What is Connective Tissue?

 Connective tissue refers to the tissue in the body that supports, protects gives structure to other organs and tissues in the body.
 Connective tissue is made up of cells, fibers and gel-like substances that can help move nutrients between tissues and can also help repair damaged tissues.
 Connective tissue can be categorized into 3 sub groups - loose, dense and specialized.
 Loose connective tissue helps hold organs in place and is made up of extracellular matrix and collagenous, elastic and reticular fibers.
 Dense connective tissue is associated with tendons and ligaments with a higher density of collagen fibers.
 Adipose tissue, cartilage, blood and lymph are examples of specialized connective tissue.
-Connective tissues contains an a lot of Type 1 Collagen which is the most abundant collagen in the body.
+Connective tissue contains a lot of Type 1 Collagen which is the most abundant collagen in the body.

 What Is Collagen?